-2. For each I/O function to be used, connect an active wire (red) and a ground wire (black) to the 12-position connector plug at the appropriate pin locations.
-Refer to Figure 2-32 or the label on the DC rear panel for the connector pin assignments.
+For each I/O function to be used, connect an active wire (red) and a ground wire (black) to the 12-position connector plug at the appropriate pin locations.
+See Figure 2-34 or the label on the DC rear panel for the connector pin assignments.